jtgry/lakemartinminimall/content/_index.md

     image: uploads/DSC_0332.jpg
     button_text: Learn More
     button_url: "/gifts-apparel/"
-  - template: block-item
-    name: Big Green Egg
-    content: Widely acclaimed as the original American-designed ceramic cooker, the Big Green Egg® was derived from an ancient clay cooking device known as a “kamado”.
-    image: uploads/_DSC0556.jpg
-    button_text: Learn More
-    button_url: "/big-green-egg/"
 - template: block-image
   heading: 'Welcome! '
   content: 'Thank you for taking time to check out our site!
 As you will see, we are